Why the Autistic Experience at Work Matters

 Moving Beyond Awareness

-The goal should be workplaces that optimize the impact and contribution of every different brain type—not despite their differences, but because of them.
-This requires moving beyond mere awareness toward acceptance, accommodation, and appreciation of the unique value that autistic individuals bring to the table.
+The goal should be workplaces that optimize the contributions of every brain type, not despite differences but because of them.
+This means moving from awareness toward inclusion, accommodations, and psychological safety—ensuring that autistic talents are recognized and leveraged.

 -